In fact, it’s never been easier for anyone to sell their images to the world as it is in this digital age.

 Managed agencies will usually have an editor who examines the photos you have submitted and chooses a selection that they wish to represent.

-Unmanaged agencies such as Alamy will accept any photo you submit as long as it meets their technical requirements.
+Unmanaged agencies, like Alamy, will accept any photo you submit as long as it meets their technical requirements.

 All these factors can determine who you may choose to represent your work.
 The key is to not rush in as most agencies will want exclusive rights to your photos (i.e. you can’t sell the same photos through another agent).